shannychi/Blog-Api/Readme.md

 **3. Set up environment variables:**

-Create a .env file in the root directory and add your environment variables.
+Create a .env file in the root directory and add your environment variables:

 * MONGODB_URL= your-mongodb-connection-string
 * JWT_SECRET= your-session-secret